Abigail O'Brien

-Abigail O'Brien, PHRA, (born 1957 in Dublin, Ireland) is a contemporary Irish artist and the first female president of the Royal Hibernian Academy since its establishment in 1823.
-O'Brien's work explores themes such as ritual and rites of passage, and the domestic realm.
+Abigail O'Brien, PRHA, (born 1957 in Dublin, Ireland) is a contemporary Irish artist and the first female president of the Royal Hibernian Academy since its establishment in 1823.
+O'Brien's work explores themes such as ritual, rites of passage, and the domestic realm.
 O'Brien is best known for her multi-media installations featuring photography, video, sculpture, 3D printing, sound, inflatables, embroidery and handmade objects.